 - Remote IPMI tools being unable to read sensors status

-The first step is too download the latest version of of the BMC software from Dell’s support site (Or a direct link, I’ve also taken the liberty of hosting a copy myself).
+The first step is too download the latest version of of the BMC software from Dell’s support site (I’ve also taken the liberty of hosting a copy myself).
 I recommend you go through the process of entering the service tag of each of the blades and make sure that Dell recognizes them as existing even if they’re out of support.

 There has been mention of versions of these blades that had custom modifications for DCS and any attempts to modify the BIOS or BMC will likely cause you to end up bricking the remote management board or the motherboard.

-Even with the regular board there is always a risk of bricking it, though firmware updates have gotten a lot more reliable and I haven’t experienced a mis-flashed motherboard in years.
+Even with the regular board there is always a risk of bricking it, though firmware updates have gotten a lot more reliable and I haven’t experienced an incorrectly flashed motherboard in years.
 You’ve been warned.

-The BMC was fairly straight-foward.
-I installed the 64-bit version of Fedora 19
+The BMC was fairly straight forward.
+I installed the 64-bit version of Fedora

-on a thumbdrive, downloaded version 1.30 of the BMC software (get the file
+19 on a thumb drive, downloaded version 1.30 of the BMC software (get the file

 PEC6100BMC130.exe).
 The file itself is a self-extracting zip archive